There's Something Beautiful About Travelling With Your "Legally Unbound" Partner: This

 Having a relationship with a person who lives in a different city is a little difficult even if it's only 4 hours away, the travel time is what gets to you.
 So we made a deal to meet on weekends.
 We would huddle in cozy hotel rooms with our motorsports and football and no one would hear from us for those two days.

-We have gone from the very shady yet amazing to expensive yet hostile hotels on this journey of ours.Share
+We have gone from the very shady yet amazing to expensive yet hostile hotels on this journey of ours.Share this quote

 Things I learnt #4: I cannot sleep if the bed is dirty.
 He wants a table with a drawer next to his bed and I want a clean soft bed, these are our basic requirements during our travels, we realized over time.
 One time (at band camp) we ended up in a hotel with a pretty messed up bed — unclean stained sheets.
 I was complaining all night so much so that my poor partner was even contemplating changing hotels that night.

-When you travel a lot with someone, your habits become similar.Share
+When you travel a lot with someone, your habits become similar.Share this quote

 Well that holds true for a lot of things but when you share a car with the same person every time you take a trip, you and him are not too different by the end of it.
 I am so comfortable in the car with him that I know exactly what he wants and when.
 When in hotel rooms we have our 'todo lists' always ready.
 I call the reception and order our feast while the mister is still busy deciding which side of the bed is his.
 He will do the last room check while I'm already heading to the reception.